firstcustomergoodluck/fcgl-small-baby/README.md

 An API that automatically generates listings on various e-commerce websites

 ## Build with Gradle 4.9

 A wrapper version of Gradle 4.9 will be used to build the project.
+The wrapper allows developer run the project without having to install gradle globally on their machine.
+This will ensure all developer are using the same version on gradle.
 #### Commands
 Read the gradle docs for more information
 - ```gradle build``` will compile the project.